Zeph53/PulseAudio-ActiveWindowOutput-Shuffler/README.md

 # SHUFFLE-PULSEAUDIO-OUTPUT.BASH
-This Bash script that allows the user to instantly switch between PulseAudio output audio adapters for the currently active window.
+This is a Bash script that allows the user to instantly switch between PulseAudio output audio adapters for the currently active window.
 No more crashing games to change the audio output to headphones.

 ## Requirements
 Debian with XPROP and PulseAudio.